radareorg/radare2-book/analysis/types.md

             0x000051ff      4839f8         cmp rax, rdi
             0x00005202      4889e5         mov rbp, rsp
 ```

-Once the struct is linked, radare2 tries to propagate structure offset in the function at current offset, to run this analysis on whole program or at any targeted functions after all structs is linked you have `taa` command :
+Once the struct is linked, radare2 tries to propagate structure offset in the function at current offset, to run this analysis on whole program or at any targeted functions after all structs is linked you have `taa` command:

 ```
 [0x00000000]> ta?